vapor/docs/guide/middleware.md

 ## Configuration

-Appending middleware to the `drop.middleware` array is the simplest way to add middleware - it will be used every time the application starts.
+Appending middleware to the `drop.middleware` array is the simplest way to add middleware--it will be used every time the application starts.

 You can also use the [configuration](config.md) files to enabled or disable middleware for more control.
 This is especially useful if you have middleware that should, for example, run only in production.